-Online workshops are being filmed right now, and the first offering will be in April when Paul Kingsnorth and I will be running our Wild Twins course online.
-After that, expect online versions of all my courses.
+Online workshops are being filmed right now, and Paul Kingsnorth and I ran our Wild Twins course online twice in 2021.
+In early 2023 expect online versions of all my courses.
+There May be an offering in late 2022, details to follow soon.

-Wild Inks in the City, at Dark Mountain event How We Walk Through The Fire, at Bristol’s The Cube cinema, Morning of Sunday 19th April, 2020.
+Wild Inks in the City, at Dark Mountain event at Bristol’s The Cube cinema, Morning of Sunday 19th April, 2020.
 Foraging walk and inkmaking, Postponed.

 Ink making and wild paints 10th March 2020 at Cemus Uppsala, Sweden.
 Details here.